 It is nearly always the case that these invasive plants will grow back for several years after initial removal or control - as plants will have been missed or not killed by previous treatments, seeds from the plant will already be in the soil ready to germinate or the plant may have a tubular root system which persists underground.

 Permanent removal of plants from a site is likely to require re-visiting the same site for a number of years and so takes dedication.
 Miss a year and you’ll be back to square one!
-This is why our project is looking to establish plant control at a local level, within communities who can adopt and maintain sites invasive free for years to come.
-We'll do this by training local people in techniques like pesticide application and supporting them in setting up local groups and networks.
+This is why our project is establishing plant control at a local level, within communities who can adopt and maintain sites invasive free for years to come.
+We are doing this by training local people in techniques like pesticide application and supporting them in setting up local groups and networks.

-We’ll be undertaking monitoring work, re-surveying sites after work has been undertaken to see how successful control work has been and if invasive plants are growing back.
+Every year we undertake monitoring work, re-surveying sites after work has been undertaken to see how successful control work has been and identifying priority sites for the next year.

 On sites where large areas of invasive plants have been removed (particularly the case with White butterbur) what is left will be areas of bare, open ground.
 Given time, these areas will naturally regenerate with native flowers and grasses, but depending on the site, waiting years may not be an option.
 Riverside sites would be at risk of erosion if there is no vegetation to stabilise the soil and large bare areas would look visually unattractive and may have local biodiversity impacts.